 On August 1st, former Berkeley Art Museum assistant curator Dena Beard took the reins as executive director.
-We checked in with Dena about her philosophy of how to bring the space back to its roots while acknowledging its history, her thoughts on art patronage in the age of tech gentrification, and turf dancing.
+We checked in with Dena about her philosophy of bringing the space back to its roots while acknowledging its history, her thoughts on art patronage in the age of tech gentrification, and turf dancing.

-White Fungus: I read that you worked with Trevor Paglen, who is a unique hybrid of an investigative journalist and experimental visual artist.
+White Fungus: I read that you worked with Trevor Paglen, a unique hybrid of an investigative journalist and experimental visual artist.
 What kind of project was that?

 Dena Beard: I’ve had the privilege of working on over 50 projects with a few different kinds of art spaces.
 These have ranged considerably, from the Barry McGee mid-career survey, which involved a 50 night/day installation in the BAM/PFA galleries, to a very quiet and beautiful Apichatpong Weerasethakul video installation.
-My favorite projects are the ones that changed me, considerably, and spurred on new directions in my own curatorial practice.
-One of my favorite projects was one of the smallest —Taking Up Room on the Floor — which was held in a artist-run space, the Royal Nonesuch Gallery.
-Walking around Oakland in early 2011 there seemed to be a tangible energy in the air–my neighbors were seething with disenfranchisement, but they were also dancing.
-An Oakland dance style known as TURF (an acronym for Taking Up Room on the Floor) circulated widely on YouTube, and hip-hop dancers from France, Indonesia, and Mexico were responding with their own videos, appropriating and refining TURF techniques.
+My favorite projects are the ones that changed me considerably and spurred on new directions in my own curatorial practice.
+One of my favorite projects was one of the smallest —Taking Up Room on the Floor — which was held in an artist-run space, the Royal Nonesuch Gallery.
+Walking around Oakland in early 2011, there seemed to be tangible energy in the air–my neighbors were seething with disenfranchisement, but they were also dancing.
+An Oakland dance style known as TURF (an acronym for Taking Up Room on the Floor) circulated widely on YouTube, and hip-hop dancers from France, Indonesia, and Mexico responded with their own videos, appropriating and refining TURF techniques.

 White Fungus: I've seen some very memorable shows at the Lab over the years, like Scott Arford’s sequenced TV tube oscilloscopes.
 What are some of your favorite or exhibits or performances at the Lab?